-- If a covered entity decides that a "report of abuse, neglect, or domestic violence" is not "based primarily on the provision of reproductive health care," the standard set out in the Rule of Construction in § 164.512(c), is it possible that disclosure could still be "for a[n] investigation into . . . a person in connection with seeking, obtaining, providing, or facilitating reproductive health care," the standard set out in § 164.502(a)(5)(iii)(A)(1)?
-If so, what is the difference between these two standards? - If a covered entity decides that a "report of abuse, neglect, or domestic violence" is not "based primarily on the provision of reproductive health care," the standard set out in the Rule of Construction in § 164.512(c), is it possible that disclosure could still be "primarily for the purpose of investigating or imposing liability on any person for the mere act of seeking, obtaining, providing, or facilitating reproductive health care," the standard set out in § 164.502(a)(5)(iii)(D)?
-If so, what is the difference between these two standards?
+set out in the Rule of Construction in § 164.512(c), is it possible that disclosure could still be "primarily for the purpose of investigating or imposing liability on any person for the mere act of seeking, obtaining, providing, or facilitating reproductive health care," the standard set out in § 164.502(a)(5)(iii)(D)?
+63 If so, what is the difference between these two standards?

-Contrary to HHS's representation, these proposed changes to the Privacy Rule would not give covered entities "further clarification" on how to determine whether a proposed use or disclosure of PHI is permitted under 45 CFR § 164.512.

-B. The proposed Attestation Requirement would make it more dangerous and complicated for law enforcement to request PHI, and more dangerous and complicated for covered entities to respond to such requests.

-The proposed Attestation Requirement, §264.509, likewise will make it more complicated for law enforcement entities to pursue and for covered entities to cooperate with critical public health priorities related to sexual crimes.
-Law enforcement would have to balance important interests related to keeping activities confidential with new obligations to explain themselves to covered entities.
-Covered entities will have to make difficult assessments about whether proffered attestations meet the vague standards of the proposed Reproductive Health Care Rule.
-Covered entities will also have to weigh the risks of being held in contempt of court for refusing a valid subpoena against the risks of HHS bringing an enforcement action for complying with the valid subpoena.

-Suppose a prosecutor presents a hospital with a subpoena seeking PHI related to an alleged crime.
-Presuming that the subpoena is clearly for a judicial and administrative proceeding (§ 164.512(e)) or for law-enforcement purposes (§ 164.512(f)), the hospital will have to determine whether the PHI sought is "potentially related to reproductive health care."
-If the hospital thinks the PHI sought qualifies-or, more to the point if the covered entity is afraid that HHS might declare that the PHI qualifies-the hospital will have to refuse to comply with the court order unless the prosecutor supplies an attestation.
-If the prosecutor refuses to do so-because she determines that the subpoena does not seek information "potentially related to reproductive health care," or else because she finds the attestation requirement unlawful or unnecessary for other reasons-the hospital will have to choose between defying a court order and risking a HIPAA violation.
+- Contrary to HHS's representation, these proposed changes to the Privacy Rule would not give covered entities "further clarification" on how to determine whether a proposed use or disclosure of PHI is permitted under 45 CFR § 164.512.
+Not one covered entity in a thousand would agree with HHS's claim. - b.
+The proposed Attestation Requirement would make it more dangerous and complicated for law enforcement to request PHI, and more dangerous and complicated for covered entities to respond to such requests. - The proposed Attestation Requirement, § 264.509, likewise would make it more complicated for law enforcement entities to pursue and for covered entities to cooperate with critical public health priorities related to sexual crimes. - Law enforcement would have to balance important interests related to keeping activities confidential with new obligations to explain themselves to covered entities. - Covered entities would also have to make difficult assessments about whether proffered attestations meet the vague standards of the proposed Reproductive Health Care Rule. - Covered entities would also have to weigh the risks of being held in contempt of court for refusing a valid subpoena against the risks of HHS bringing an enforcement action for complying with the valid subpoena. - Suppose a prosecutor presents a hospital with a subpoena seeking PHI related to an alleged crime.
+Presuming that the subpoena is clearly for a judicial and administrative proceeding (§ 164.512(e)) or for law-enforcement purposes (§ 164.512(f)), the hospital would have to determine whether the PHI sought is "potentially related to reproductive health care." - o If the hospital thinks the PHI sought qualifies-or, more to the point if the covered entity is afraid that HHS might declare that the PHI qualifies-the hospital will have to refuse to comply with the court order unless the prosecutor supplies an attestation. - o If the prosecutor refuses to do so-because she determines that the subpoena does not seek information "potentially related to reproductive health care," or else because she finds the attestation requirement unlawful or unnecessary for other reasons-the hospital would have to choose between defying a court order and risking a HIPAA violation.